Why are we developing plant-based meat surrogates?

 Besides soy and gluten, other protein sources are now used for manufacturing vegetarian alternatives to meat.
 In particular, the combination of different plant-based materials improves the structure, better imitating the fibrous and juicy texture of lean meat.
 It is important here to understand the behavior of the various protein fractions during the manufacturing process and interactions between the recipe components.
 This enables recipes to be optimized and customized for respective consumer preferences and demands.

-Commercialization of our tasty meat surrogate products
+Commercialization of our tasty meat surrogate products with support of our research

 Our research passes to our spin-off company, Amidori Food Company GmbH & Co.KG, and leads to the production of market-ready meat surrogate products.
 Products have already been successfully introduced in Germany and Scandinavia with the brand name M¡dori®.